zeropynes/ETCMCLXCScripts/README.md

-# ETCMC Scripts
+# ETCMC LXC Scripts

-**ETCMC Scripts** provides a quick and easy setup for running an ETCMC Node on an LXC (Linux Container) environment.
+**ETCMC LXC Scripts** provides a quick and easy setup for running an ETCMC Node on an LXC (Linux Container) environment.
 This repository includes a one-click shell script, `etcmc_script_install.sh`, that automatically installs and configures the ETCMC Node, setting up all necessary dependencies, system services, and scripts.

 ### Features